webpack/webpack.js.org/src/content/configuration/configuration-languages.md

 T>ts-node can resolve tsconfig.json using the environment variable provided by tsconfig-path.

-and setting environment variable `process.env.TS_NODE_PROJECT` provided by tsconfig-path like this.
+Then set the environment variable `process.env.TS_NODE_PROJECT` provided by tsconfig-path like this.

 ```json
 //tsconfig-for-webpack-config.json